Status Between 3ANC True Wireless Headphones Review

 4.04 dB

 The bass accuracy is very good.
 The response is overemphasized across the range, resulting in extra thump, punch, and boom.
 This sound is great if you like genres like EDM and hip-hop that can benefit from extra bass.
-However, this overemphasis can clutter vocals and instruments.
+However, instruments and vocals can sound cluttered.

 8.4